Conditional predictive inference for stable algorithms: Discussion and further remarks

 Integrating this tail probability also yields

-where $\mathcal P$ contains all probability measures on $\R^{p+1}$ for which $\tilde{F}_n$ is continuous.
-We also point out that in the present case where the predictor does not depend on $T_n$, the problem of constructing a prediction interval for $y_0$ can actually be reduced to finding a non-parametric univariate tolerance interval for $y_0-m(x_0)$ based on the i.i.d. copies $(y_i-m(x_i))_{i=1}^n$.
+We also point out that in the present case where the predictor does not depend on $T_n$, the problem of constructing a prediction interval for $y_0$ can actually be reduced to finding a non-parametric univariate tolerance interval for $y_0-\mu(x_0)$ based on the i.i.d. copies $(y_i-\mu(x_i))_{i=1}^n$.
 For this problem classical solutions are available, based on the theory of order statistics of i.i.d. data \citep[cf.][Chapter~8]{Krish09}.
-Unfortunately, the problem changes dramatically, once we try to learn the true regression function $m_P$ from the training data $T_n$ and use $\hat{m}_n(x_0) = M_{n,p}(T_n,x_0)$ to predict $y_0$, because then the leave-one-out residuals are no longer independent and the conditional distribution function $\tilde{F}$ of the prediction error $y_0-\hat{m}_n(x_0)$ given $T_n$ is random.
+Unfortunately, the problem changes dramatically, once we try to learn the true regression function $\mu_P$ from the training data $T_n$ and use $\hat{\mu}_n(x_0) = M_{n,p}(T_n,x_0)$ to predict $y_0$, because then the $k$-CV residuals are no longer independent and the conditional distribution function $\tilde{F}$ of the prediction error $y_0-\hat{\mu}_n(x_0)$ given $T_n$ is random.
 Thus, in the general case we can not expect to obtain equally powerful and elegant results as above and we can not resort to the theory of order statistics of i.i.d. data.
 In particular, we note that the bound of Theorem~\ref{thm:density} is still somewhat sub-optimal in this trivial case where the estimator does not depend on the training sample $T_n$.
-Here, $\eta=0$, but the derived bound still depends on the distribution of the estimation error $m_P(x_0) - m(x_0)$, even though in that case the alternative bound obtained above by the DKW inequality does no longer involve the estimation error.
-It is an open problem to establish a concentration inequality for $\|\hat{F}_n-\tilde{F}_n\|_\infty$ analogous to the DKW inequality but in the general case of dependent leave-one-out residuals and random $\tilde{F}_n$.
+In that case, $\eta_{n,k}=0$, but the derived bound still depends on the distribution of the estimation error $\mu_P(x_0) - \mu(x_0)$, even though in that case the alternative bound obtained above by the DKW inequality does no longer involve the estimation error.
+It is an open problem to establish a concentration inequality for $\|\hat{F}_n-\tilde{F}_n\|_\infty$ analogous to the DKW inequality but in the general case of dependent $k$-CV residuals and random $\tilde{F}_n$.